 Your Executive has to see you as an equal, not as somebody that does everything for them no matter what, or any other negative stereotypes that Assistants often have to face.

 The relationship may not be quite that bad, but it could be that your boss doesn’t think that you are as important as their other employees and spends less time investing in you.
-Either way, you have got to make them see you as an equal in every regarding (even if they are the CEO of the organisation).
+Either way, you have got to make them see you as an equal in every regard (even if they are the organisation’s CEO).

 How do you do this?

 You should see yourself in a partnership with your boss based on a mutual understanding and wanting to achieve the same objectives.
-Yes, your Executive is more senior to you, and you should undoubtedly show them respect, but in terms of your partnership, you are equally responsible for its success.
+Yes, your Executive is more senior to you, and you should undoubtedly show them respect, but you are equally responsible for its success in terms of your partnership.

 Respect their time